verlok/blog-11ty/content/blog/jake-archibald-in-the-loop-jsconf-asia-talk-transposed/index.md

 	<figcaption>Same demo again: a cat gif, a bunch of text, and a button labeled "Microtask Loop"</figcaption>
 </figure>

-Click the button and it blocks rendering, it blocks the tab in the same way a plain while loop did, but very different from `setTimeout` before.
+Click the button and... it blocks rendering, it blocks the tab in the same way a plain `while` loop did, but very different from `setTimeout` before.

 So, `Promise` callbacks are async, fine, but what does async actually mean?

-I mean all it means is that they happen after synchronously executing code, so that's why we get ‘Yo!’ before ‘Hey!’.
+All it means is that they happen after synchronously executing code, so that's why we get ‘Yo!’ before ‘Hey!’.
 But just being async doesn't mean it must yield to rendering, doesn't mean it must yield to any particular part of the event loop.

 <figure>